enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   2. Map of cell-centered primitive quantities.

-     * This map is used to pass temporarily store the cell-centered primitive quantities for use in reconstruction.
+     * This map is used to temporarily store the cell-centered primitive quantities for use in reconstruction.

      * This also contains key-value pairs for passively advected